-- 4.2.2.1 An architecture applicant who holds a current and valid license issued by a licensing authority of another jurisdiction that is recognized by the Board may be licensed by Jurisdictional Comity after the applicant: - 4.1.3.1.1 Files an application with required fee; - 4.1.3.1.2 Submits satisfactory evidence of such licensure to the Board;
+- 4.2.2.1 An architecture applicant who holds a current and valid license issued by a licensing authority of another jurisdiction that is recognized by the Board may be licensed by Jurisdictional Comity after the applicant: - 4.2.2.1.1 Files an application with required fee; - 4.2.2.1.2 Submits satisfactory evidence of such licensure to the Board;

-- 4.1.3.1.3 Submits three references from architects indicating good reputation and ethical character.
-In the event three architects are not available to make such references, the applicant shall submit an explanation for the Board's review; - 4.1.3.1.4 Submits verification that the applicant has passed the ARE Examination; - 4.1.3.1.5 Submits verification that the applicant has satisfied the education requirements set forth in Rule 3.2; - 4.1.3.1.6 Submits verification that the applicant has satisfied the experience requirements set forth in Rule 3.3; and - 4.1.3.1.7 Passes the Nebraska E&A Act Examination in accordance with Rule 3.4.3. - 4.2.2.2 Any information requested on the application with respect to education, experience, examinations, or references may be provided by submitting an NCARB record. - 4.2.2.3 The application will go to the Board for review and final approval. - 4.2.3 Comity Licensure by Experience - 4.2.3.1 Architects who are licensed by a licensing authority recognized by the Board by professional examination and who have at least 15 years of licensed architectural work experience may be licensed by experience if they: - 4.2.3.1.1 File the Nebraska application with required fee; - 4.2.3.1.2 Submit satisfactory evidence of 15 years of licensed work experience acceptable to the Board: - 4.2.3.1.3 Provide three references indicating good reputation and ethical character; and - 4.2.3.1.4 Pass the Nebraska E&A Act Examination in accordance with Rule 3.4.3. - 4.2.3.2 The application will go to the Board for review and final approval.
+- 4.2.2.1.3 Submits three references from architects indicating good reputation and ethical character.
+In the event three architects are not available to make such references, the applicant shall submit an explanation for the Board's review; - 4.2.2.1.4 Submits verification that the applicant has satisfied the education requirements set forth in Rule 3.2; - 4.2.2.1.5 Submits verification that the applicant has satisfied the experience requirements set forth in Rule 3.3; - 4.2.2.1.6 Submits verification that the applicant has satisfied the ARE examination requirement set forth in Rule 3.4; and - 4.2.2.1.7 Passes the Nebraska E&A Act Examination in accordance with Rule 3.4.3. - 4.2.2.2 Any information requested on the application with respect to education, experience, examinations, or references may be provided by submitting an NCARB record. - 4.2.2.3 The application will go to the Board for review and final approval.

+4.2.3 Comity Licensure by Experience

+- 4.2.3.1 Architects who are licensed by a licensing authority recognized by the Board by professional examination and who have at least 15 years of licensed architectural work experience may be licensed by experience if they: - 4.2.3.1.1 File the Nebraska application with required fee; - 4.2.3.1.2 Submit satisfactory evidence of 15 years of licensed work experience acceptable to the Board; - 4.2.3.1.3 Provide three references indicating good reputation and ethical character; and - 4.2.3.1.4 Pass the Nebraska E&A Act Examination in accordance with Rule 3.4.3. - 4.2.3.2 The application will go to the Board for review and final approval.